Doreen Virtue

-Doreen Virtue (née Hannan, born 1958) is an American author, formerly writing exclusively about New Age topics.
-Virtue states that in 2017 she rejected her New Age spiritual beliefs and became a born again fundamentalist Christian.
+Doreen Virtue (née Hannan, born 1958) is an American author who formerly wrote exclusively about New Age topics.
+Virtue has said that in 2017 she rejected her New Age beliefs and became a born-again fundamentalist Christian.

 Early life and education

 Doreen Virtue was born Doreen Hannan in 1958 in Southern California.
-She spent the early part of her childhood in North Hollywood until her family moved to Escondido, California when she was 10 years old.
+She spent her early childhood in North Hollywood, then moved with her family to Escondido, California, when she was 10 years old.
 When Virtue was growing up, she and her family practiced Christian Science and followed the teachings of Mary Baker Eddy.

-Virtue earned a master's degree in counseling psychology at Chapman University, a private research university located in Orange, California.
-Through distance learning, she later was granted a PhD in psychology from California Coast University.
+Virtue earned a master's degree in counseling psychology at Chapman University, a private research university in Orange, California.
+Through distance learning, she later obtained a PhD in psychology from California Coast University.
 At the time she received the degree, the school was unaccredited.

-In 2017, Virtue earned a Master’s Degree in Biblical and Theological Studies from Western Seminary in Portland, Oregon.
+In 2017, Virtue earned a Master's degree in Biblical and theological studies from Western Seminary in Portland, Oregon.

 Spiritual beliefs

 New Age practice and writing

 Before 1995, Virtue worked as a psychotherapist.
-Following her experience of being the victim of a carjacking, she attributed "angelic intervention" for preventing her from harm in the incident.
-Following the event, Virtue closed her therapy practice and began performing tarot readings.
-Between 1995 and 2015, she published more than fifty books and her divination cards through Hay House, a New Age publishing company.
+After being the victim of a carjacking, she credited "angelic intervention" with preventing her from harm in the incident.
+She then closed her therapy practice and began performing tarot readings.
+Between 1995 and 2015, she published more than 50 books and her divination cards through Hay House, a New Age publishing company.

-The primary focus of Virtue's spiritual practice at that time was "angel spirituality", a form of New Age thought that attributes esoteric and occult qualities to Christian angelic beings.
-Her works drew from symbolism across several religions.
-These included Christianity, Hinduism, Celtic mythology, and Native American spirituality.
+The primary focus of Virtue's spiritual practice was "angel spirituality", a form of New Age thought that attributes esoteric and occult qualities to Christian angelic beings.
+Her works drew from symbolism across several religions, including Christianity, Hinduism, Celtic mythology, and Native American spirituality.